austinclem1/spotify2youtube/README.md

 # Spotify2YouTube Playlist Converter

-**Disclamer: This is a tech demo, there are some missing features as this was mainly a learning experience**
+**This is a tech demo I made to deepen my understanding of next.js**

 [Here's a video](https://youtu.be/xUq8ZJ9yCXc) of the app in action.